 Keyword research is basically the steps you take to create an extensive list of keywords you would like to rank for.
 Every content SEO strategy should begin with keyword research, because you have to know what your audience is searching for if you want to generate traffic.
 Keyword research helps you to discover the terms you should be aiming to rank for.

-Keyword research has three steps:
+Keyword research has four steps:

 - First, you write down the mission of your business;

 - Next, you make a list of all the keywords you want to be found for;

 - Finally, you create landing pages for all these keywords.